GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I mean, if 10 years from now, when you are doing something quick and dirty, you suddenly visualize that I am looking over your shoulders and say to yourself "Dijkstra would not have liked this", well, that would be enough immortality for me.
+> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Philip Greenspun*

 ---
 ## 🏎 Quick Facts